Skip to main content

 AI coding tools changed the market because they compressed search, drafting, and refactoring into fewer steps.
 The best editor for some developers is now the one that makes those loops short and reliable.

 That is why Cursor matters.
-It is not only about autocomplete.
-It is about making code understanding and change execution feel closer to the place where the work already happens.
+Beyond autocomplete, it pulls code understanding and change execution closer to where the work already happens.

 When speed beats ecosystem depth